Bayesian Optimization with Formal Safety Guarantees via Online Conformal Prediction: Probabilistic Safe-BOCP

-The main idea underlying the proposed \textsf{P-S{ AFE}-B{ OCP}} is to count as unsafe all solutions $\mathbf{x}_t$ for which the noisy observation $z_t=q(\mathbf{x}_t)+\epsilon_{q,t}$ in \eqref{eq: noisy q obs} is smaller than some positive threshold $\sigma_q\cdot\omega$ that scales with the observation noise standard deviation $\sigma_q$ with proportionality constant $\omega>0$.
-Accordingly, the safety error signal is defined as In a manner consistent with the previous section, for noiseless observations, we recover the error signal \eqref{eq: d-err_t} used by \textsf{D-S{ AFE}-B{ OCP}}, since we have a zero observation noise power $\sigma^2_q=0$.
+The main idea underlying the proposed \textsf{P-S{ AFE}-B{ OCP}} is to count as unsafe all solutions $\mathbf{x}_t$ for which the noisy observation $z_t=q(\mathbf{x}_t)+\epsilon_{q,t}$ in \eqref{eq: noisy q obs} is smaller than some back-off threshold $\omega_q > 0$.
+Specifically, we define the safety error signal as

-More generally, when the observation noise power $\sigma^2_q$ is positive, the threshold $\sigma_q\cdot\omega$ used in the error signal \eqref{eq: noisy err_t} causes \textsf{P-S{ AFE}-B{ OCP}} to cautiously treat as errors all observations $z_t$ that are not sufficiently large to overcome the uncertainty associated with the noisy observation of the constraint function.